 We will determine the scheme liable demand by adding together each scheme participant's individual liable demand.
 TESSA uses the scheme liable demand to calculate your individual certificate target for your PDRS Annual Statement.
-For the 2022-23 PDRS compliance period we will publish the scheme liable demand by 23 January 2024.
+Please refer to our scheme participant compliance timeline for the date by which we will publish the scheme liable demand.